TIMELINE-From arrest to flight - key dates in the Ghosn affair

 April 25, 2019:

-Ghosn walked out of a Japanese jail, freed on bail for a second time, after agreeing to curbs on contacting his wife as he awaited trial on financial misconduct charges.
+Ghosn walked out of a Japanese jail, freed on bail for a second time, after agreeing to curbs on contacting his wife as he awaited trial.

 April 4, 2019: